rahil627/experimental-game-anarchy/docs/index.md

 It's a digital anarchist diy community interested in the research and development of
 E X P E R I M E N T A L games

+whoa.

 come 'n hang out at [the discord!](https://discord.gg/BsUq9n3)\
-if that's empty, you can read 'n contribute to [the wiki](https://github.com/Rahil627/experimental-game-anarchy/wiki)\
+or if that's empty, you can read 'n contribute to [the wiki](https://github.com/Rahil627/experimental-game-anarchy/wiki)\
-if that sucks, you can halp make [the site](https://ega.rathewolf.com)?
+or if that sucks, maybe you can halp make [the site](https://ega.rathewolf.com)??, together!